Ten Thousand Saints: Plot

 They borrow Les' van and, because her mother is still against the pregnancy, take Eliza to stay with Harriet while Johnny's band Army of One goes on tour.
 Jude becomes the new guitar player when Rooster, the original guitar player (whom it is implied Johnny has had a secret relationship with) quits.
 They come back from tour, and Johnny goes back to New York City, leaving Eliza feeling abandoned.
 She also confides in Jude that she thinks Johnny may be in love with someone else.
 Jude, while on tour, overhearing a telephone call between Johnny and Rooster, realizes it is Rooster whom Johnny wants to be with.
 Realizing it is not his secret to tell, he does not tell Eliza but stops feeling guilty for being in love with her.
 After realizing they care for each other, Jude and Eliza start a relationship.

 Jude and Eliza take a bus back to New York where they plan to raise the baby.
 They go to NY to confront Johnny.
 He reveals he's been in communication with Teddy's biological father, and that he wants the baby to be given to Teddy's father.
 Eliza is outraged feeling betrayed because she wants to raise the baby and runs out of the apartment into the middle of the Tompkins Square Park Riots where she goes into labor.
 Jude chases after her and comforts her after finding her in the chaos.
 Later, after Eliza gives birth at the hospital, she asks Jude to hold her baby boy.

-As the film ends, Johnny throws Teddy’s ashes into the river with Rooster beside him, while Jude narrates from ten years later about how Eliza is in Brooklyn starting her own family and how he too is going to be a father.
+As the film ends, Johnny throws Teddy’s ashes into the river with Rooster beside him, while Jude narrates from ten years later about how Eliza is in Brooklyn starting her own family and how he too is going to be a father, hinting that they may still be together.
 The closing shot is of Eliza and Teddy's now 10-year-old son happily playing in a park.